Robert Carmona

 Besides Uruguay, Carmona has played in the lower leagues of Canada, United States, Spain, El Salvador, Paraguay, Argentina, and Italy for 30 clubs in total and over 2,200 official matches.
-In August 2025, he stated that his current team, Liffa Club, is his 50th or 51st club.
+In August 2025, he stated that Liffa Club is his 50th or 51st club.
+In May 2026, he stated that his current team, Juventud Melilla, is his 52nd or 53rd club.
+(Note: His estimate of being his 53rd club is correct, because it is actually the 53rd different club he plays for.)

 Career

-Carmona started his junior career in 1976 as a playmaker and holds the Guinness World Record for the longest football career, playing without a season break ever since.
+Carmona started his junior career in 1976 as a playmaker and holds the Guinness World Record for being the oldest active player.
 Despite having undergone eight operations due to injuries, his intention is to continue playing football.
+He stated in May 2026 that he'll continue as long as he can.